amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/installation.md

 ## Notes:

-* Here we do not discuss moving pg’s main installation directory.
+* Here we do not discuss moving pg’s binary installation directory.

 * a postgresql instance is called postgresql database cluster or postgresql cluster in short.